 The Cadbury Research Library also hosts a range of events to showcase the unusual, inspiring and significant items in its extensive Collections.
 Regular exhibitions bring archives to life and our suite of talks give you an expert’s perspective on the history, interpretation and enduring fascination of some of the Cadbury Research Library’s most exciting holdings.
 These include the internationally important Mingana Collection of over 3,000 Middle Eastern Manuscripts, famous for containing one of the world’s oldest Qur’an manuscripts.
 What might you find when you visit?

-Discover more at the Cadbury Research Library website.
+Discover more about the Cadbury Research Library

 Research and Cultural Collections